Codecademy/docs/content/css/concepts/display/terms/float/float.md

 ## Definition

-The `float` property places an element on the left or right side of its container.
+Places an element on the left or right side of its container.

 ## Syntax